magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 Elapsed time: 2.487 sec
 ```

-Knowing the we still have to define the `validate-shopping-quantity`
-function, this is not a surprise at all.
+This is exactly what we expected.
 Moreover, we did not add the
 `validate-shopping-quantity` to the `:refer` section of the
-`modern-cljs.shopping.validators` namespace requirement in the
-`modern-cljs.shopping.validators-test` namespace declaration.
-Let's do
+`modern-cljs.shopping.validators` namespace requirement.
+Let's do that
-that first:
+first:

 ```clj
 (ns modern-cljs.shopping.validators-test